pisces76/chatgpt-llms/README.md

 python run.py
 ```

-- For production, use the start.sh script with gunicorn:
+- For production, running start.sh script to startup gunicorn:
 ```
 ./start.sh &
 ```

+- Now you can visit http://ip:8080 for a chat.

 ## Donations
+This is my first Github code project.
 If you find this project useful and would like to support it, please consider making a donation.
 Your support will help to ensure the continuity and development of the project.

 ### WeChat Pay
 <img width="180" src="https://raw.githubusercontent.com/pisces76/pisces76/master/wechat-QR.jpg">